damilolaolatunji/chatkit-browser-notifications/README.md

 1. Clone this repository and `cd` into it.
 2. Execute `npm install` to download dependencies.
-3. See tutorial for notes on how to get the required credentials from Chatkit and newsapi.org
+3. See tutorial for notes on how to get the required credentials from Chatkit.
-4. Open `src/methods.js` and update it with your Chatkit instance locator, test token endpoint, room id, and news api key.
+4. Open `src/methods.js` and update it with your Chatkit instance locator and test token endpoint.
 5. Run `npm start` to start the development server.
 View http://localhost:3000 in your browser.

 ## Pre-requisites